 Regeneration, continuation, opportunity, connection expansion fertility bounty.
 This particular species is one of the oldest grape vines originating from Turkey.
 Vine is connected with prophecy and the relaxation of inhibitions – as tends to happen when we drink a brew of the fruit of the vine.
 The surfacing of intuition.
 It is also symbolic of roaming widely and gathering.

-Vines tend to dig in wherever it can in order to get a strong foothold and assure its own growth.
+Vines tend to dig in wherever they can in order to get a strong foothold and assure their own growth.
 A great metaphor for life – but be aware that most vines can be a bit prickly.
 Thus it can also mean healing and protection as well as celebration and abundance.